0xmak/0xmak/README.md

 - 👋 Hi, I’m @0xmak
 - 👀 I’m interested in cooking
-- 🌱 I’m currently learning Kontlin
+- 🌱 I’m currently learning Kotlin
 - 📫 How to reach me @the_ajz.k

 <!---